vanHeemstraSystems/learning-client-side-web-security/300/400/200/README.md

 Limit the size of what you want to learn.
 "Physics" or "philosophy" is too wide and will take decades.

-We'll go for "Cross-Site Scripting", and "..." respectively.
+We'll go for "Cross-Site Scripting", and "Cross-Site Request Forgery" respectively.

 | Theme | Description |
 | --- | --- |